Holothuroid/Covella/README.md

     julianCalendar setTimestampZero myDatum

 Using January 1st, 1970 happens to be the unix epoch.
 If you do not specify, our calendar would assume January 1, 1 CE.

+### Secondary Cycles
+We still lack weeks in our model.
+Weeks form a cycle, independent of months and years.
+Let's create it.

+    val weeks = Cycle from days("Monday","Tuesday","Wednesday","Thursday","Friday",Saturday","Sunday")
+                    named "week"

+Now let's add it to our Calendar.
+January 1st, 1970 happens to be a Thursday, the fourth day of the week.

+    julianCalendar synchronize (weeks,4)

+If you want another synchronisation point, you can use `calendar at ... synchronize ...`.

+### Date formats

+Our calendar is now complete and we are able to create dates.
+But we also want to output dates as strings or parse strings into dates.
+This can be done with the DateFormat class.

+    val internationalFormat = df"${num(year)}-{num(month)(2)}-{num(day)(2)}"

+This provides DateFormat complete with formatter and parsers.
+The standard package features convenience methods, so you can write: `df"$y-$m-$d"`

+We can now add our format to the calendar.

+    julianCalendar addFormat "international"->internationalFormat

+We can now call `.format("international")` to format the date, assuming the calendar is in implicit scope.

+To parse a date, use `.toDatum` and `.toTimestamp`.
+These are extension methods on strings found in covella.Preamble.

+If you want to convert between calendars give them appropriate `timeStampZero` values and use `Timestamp::format(cal: Calendar)` with explicit calendar argument.